mazzzza/java-concurrency-JAVA_CONCURRENCY_IN_PRACTICE/README.md

 			});
 	}

-'Event e' makes 'this' reference escape since 'e' contains a hidden reference to the enclosing instance.
+`Event e` makes `this` reference escape since `e` contains a hidden reference to the enclosing instance.
 Publishing an object from within its constructor is incomplete state even if the publication is the last statement in the constructor.

-*A common mistake that can let the 'this' reference escape during construction is to start a thread from a constructor.
-When an object creates a thread from its constructor, it almost always shares its 'this' reference with the new thread.
+*A common mistake that can let the `this` reference escape during construction is to start a thread from a constructor.
+When an object creates a thread from its constructor, it almost always shares its `this` reference with the new thread.
 There's nothing wrong with creating a thread in a constructor, but it's best not to start the thread immediately.
-Instead, expose a 'start' or 'initialize' method that starts the owned thread*
+Instead, expose a `start` or `initialize` method that starts the owned thread*

 Code below shows factory method to prevent the 'this' reference from escaping during construction.